 <h3>Shared Map Undo Redo Handler</h3>

 The SharedMapUndoRedoHandler generates IRevertible objects, SharedMapRevertible for all local changes made to a SharedMap and pushes them to the current operation on the undo redo stack.
 These objects are created via the valueChanged event of the SharedMap.
 This handler will never close the current operation on the stack.
 This is a fairly simple handler, and a good example to look at for understanding how IRevertible objects should work.

-The SharedSegmentSequenceUndoRedoHandler generates IRevertible objects, SharedSegmentSequenceRevertible for any SharedSegmentSequence based distributed datastructures like SharedString, SharedObjectSequence, and SharedNumberSequence.
+The SharedSegmentSequenceUndoRedoHandler generates IRevertible objects, SharedSegmentSequenceRevertible for any SharedSegmentSequence based distributed data structures like SharedString.

 This handler pushes an SharedSegmentSequenceRevertible for every local Insert, Remove, and Annotate operations made to the sequence.
 The objects are created via the sequenceDelta event of the sequence.
 Like the SharedMapUndoRedoHandler this handler will never close the current operation on the stack.

 This handler is more complex than the SharedMapUndoRedoHandler.
 The handler itself batches the SharedSegmentSequence changes into the smallest number of IRevertible objects it can to minimize the memory and performance overhead on the SharedSegmentSequence of tracking changes for revert.